-Anthropogenic alteration of global and regional nitrogen and P cycles, largely through use of chemical fertilisers and pollution, has major implications for future ecosystem attributes, including C storage, in natural and managed ecosystems (Peñuelas et al. 2013, 2017; Wang et al. 2017c; Schulte-Uebbing and de Vries 2018; Yuan et al. 2018) (high confidence).
-During 1997-2013, the contribution of nitrogen deposition to the global C sink has been estimated at 0.27 (\pm 0.13) GtC yr $^{-1}$, and the contribution of P deposition as 0.054 (\pm 0.10) GtC yr $^{-1}$; these constitute about 9% and 2% of the total land C sink, respectively (Wang et al. 2017c).
-Anthropogenic deposition of nitrogen enhances carbon sequestration by vegetation (Schulte-Uebbing and de Vries 2018), but this effect of nitrogen deposition on carbon sequestration may be offset by increased emission of GHGs such as N2O and CH4 (Liu and Greaver 2009).
-Furthermore, nitrogen deposition may lead to imbalance of nitrogen vs. phosphorus availability (Peñuelas et al. 2013), soil microbial activity and SOM decomposition (Janssens et al. 2010), and reduced ecosystem stability (Chen et al. 2016b).
+Anthropogenic alteration of global and regional nitrogen and phosphorus cycles, largely through use of chemical fertilisers and pollution, has major implications for future ecosystem attributes, including carbon storage, in natural and managed ecosystems (high confidence) (Peñuelas et al. 2013, 2017; Wang et al. 2017c; Schulte-Uebbing and de Vries 2018; Yuan et al. 2018).
+During 1997-2013, the contribution of nitrogen deposition to the global carbon sink has been estimated at $0.27 \pm 0.13$ GtC $yr^{-1}$ , and the contribution of phosphorus deposition as $0.054 \pm 0.10$ GtC $yr^{-1}$ ; these constitute about 9% and 2% of the total land carbon sink, respectively (Wang et al. 2017c).
+Anthropogenic deposition of nitrogen enhances carbon sequestration by vegetation (Schulte-Uebbing and de Vries 2018), but this effect of nitrogen deposition on carbon sequestration may be offset by increased emission of GHGs such as $N_2O$ and $CH_4$ (Liu and Greaver 2009).
+Furthermore, nitrogen deposition may lead to imbalance of nitrogen vs phosphorus availability (Peñuelas et al. 2013), soil microbial activity and SOM decomposition (Janssens et al. 2010) and reduced ecosystem stability (Chen et al. 2016b).